 Panel mass and composition

 Panel mass per kWp by technology is drawn from IRENA/IEA-PVPS (2016) "End-of-Life Management: Solar Photovoltaic Panels" — the primary published source for solar material composition data.
 Mono-Si ~65 kg/kWp, poly-Si ~70 kg/kWp, CdTe ~80 kg/kWp (glass-glass construction, no aluminium frame), CIGS ~55 kg/kWp.
-Glass constitutes 70–90% of panel mass across all technologies and has no viable recovery market at current recycling economics.
+Glass constitutes 70–90% of panel mass across all technologies.
+Specialist thermal-mechanical plants (e.g. Veolia, RecyclePV) recover cullet commercially at ~40%; however, most mainstream recyclers landfill or downcycle glass.
+Silver and silicon require hydrometallurgical treatment that mainstream recyclers do not perform — only specialist operators recover these at 5–15% of embedded mass.
+The panel disposal cost slider reflects the net cost after whatever recycler economics apply at the selected route.

 Balance of plant masses